hudongsheng-debug/-FITS-QuickLook-Mobile/README.md

 - Fixed issues with opening files in new windows on iPad
 - Minor bug fixes and improvements

+## Version 4.5.11 Features
+We Enhanced iPad experience with improved interface design
+- Added tab support on iPad for better workflow management
+- Introduced two viewing modes on iPad
+- Expanded Help documentation for easier onboarding
+- Added a new onboarding page (Step 7)
+- Increased maximum zoom level by 100× on both iPhone and iPad

 ## Acknowledgements
 *Project* LAMOST，China